 National Palace of Sintra

 The Palace is in itself a very interesting building with it’s mix of Gothic-Renaissance and Islamic influence, but the crowning jewel for us is the polychrome azulejos.
-King Manuel had the tiles specially made in Seville and they cover many rooms inside the building.
+King Manuel had these Portuguese tiles specially made in Seville and they cover many rooms inside the building.